 risks in altering the past, ya know?"
 "Risks like , maybe." everything going exactly perfectly Call Back: Frequent.
 For one example, when Nixon is cursed by an ice elemental, Wonderella suggests they build a snowman... with results that apparently occur "every frickin' time."
 The Cameo: Stephen Fry appears as Holmes' brother Mycroft in a strip which came out just after the announcement that he would be in the next Sherlock Holmes film.
 Can't Believe I Said That: This strip.
 Wonderella: "...that's like the worst comeback ever uttered by the human mouth."
 Captain Ersatz: Well over half the cast.
 Captain Patriotic: Patrianna.
 Card-Carrying Villain: Amongst Wonderella's Rogues Gallery, Hitlerella is really the only one enthused about evil as a concept.
 Care Bear Stare: The actual stare from turns out Care Bears to have bad effects.
 Car Fu: She doesn't even remember her own strength!
 Catch Phrase: "Time to get wonderful!"
 To Wonderella's horror.
 "To the time machine!" whenever she decides to time travel.
 Which she seems to do every five minutes or so.
 Character Blog: Twitterella The Chew Toy: Jokerella Clip Show: Briefly.

 hate when lazy sitcoms reuse old material in clip shows?"
 Clothes Make the Maniac: The dress is made from evil incarnate, but it was marked 70% off.
 Cloud Cuckoolander: Rita.
 Combining Mecha: Penumbra's Faerie Force provides a magical version.
 Combo Platter Powers: As mentioned in the description above, Wonderella's powers include Super Strength, being able to kill plants on command, and vomiting an octopus.
 She's hinted at further powers as well.
 Comeback Tomorrow Comedic Sociopathy: Wonderella's blatant disregard for the safety and well being of pretty much everything other than herself (and possibly, her mother).
 Lampshaded when she travels to a Mirror Universe (see below).
 Comically Missing the Point: Wonderella embodies this trope.
 When acting as Firebrand's attorney, she insists she's qualified because she's seen the first half of every episode.
 With only the occasional rare exception, the first half of every episode of that show focuses on the cops tracking down the suspect, with the trial beginning in the Law & Order second half.
 Comic Book Death: "Rita, Rita.
 Superheroes don't die.
 And if they do, they come back in like, a week!"
 Wonderella: "Apparently a lot of 'em are dead now."
 Crowd: *GASP!* Wonderella: Superhero dead, guys.
 Crowd: "Ohhhhh."
 Continuity Nod: "The Easter Bunny doesn't exist!"
 "Gasp!
 What about Santa?"
 "Sure, 'til I killed him!"
 Cool Crown: Wonderella, her mother, and Wonderita have tiaras as part of their superhero outfits.
 Crossover Cosmology: Lampshaded in the end of the Saving Christmas two-parter; then later, with the Norse.
 Curse Cut Short: When Wonderella appears on children's television.
 Wonderella: You wanna know what you can't do on television?!
 YOU CAN ALL GO FU- Cursed with Awesome: Any blade that Rita touches now becomes dull as an eroded stone.
 This includes blades attacking her though.
 Cyberspace: Wonderella saved it from whitespace sites trying to take over.
 Darker and Edgier: As with everything she does, Jokerella screws this up.
 Although Hitlerella also has her own embarrassing Darker and Edgier stage.
 Deadpan Snarker: Wonderella's mother Deal with the Devil: Wonderella even learns a harsh lesson in avoiding this.
 Death Glare: Jesus Christ actually gives one.
 Deconstructive Parody Digital Piracy Is Evil: Wonderella Sr. did an old video promoting the web, which included a message about this trope... in rap form.
 Disney Owns This Trope: Universal forbade Rita from asking a flapper to go " Back to the Future" with her and Dana.
 When Santa Claus came back from the dead to seek revenge against Wonderella, she locked him in the Disney Vault.
 The day after an April Fool's prank turned Wonderella into Jabba the Hutt, Justin Pierce reported that Disney forced him to change Wonderella back to normal.
 Does Not Like Guns: "Superheroes aren't supposed to use guns, but bludgeoning people with giant, metal implements?
 Totally kosher."
 Do Not Adjust Your Set: Hiterella takes over Wonderella's TV signal.
 Does This Remind You of Anything?: Being an archnemesis.
 Seems it requires lots of dedication and the unspoken agreement to limit torture and captivity to a single heroine (or her plucky sidekick).
 The heroine, by herself, is bound to listen her nemesis' villanious rants and, after beating her nemesis, stay there until the police comes.
 Connect some dots...
 Dresses the Same: Parodied, as they're both *evil* outfits.
 Drugs Are Bad: Parodied.
 Beer and cigarettes are the way to go.
 Dude, Not Ironic: Rita's punishment isn't ironic, as her punishment didn't fit her crime.
 Dumbass Has a Point: Wonderella might be a ditz, but she knows a bad catch phrase when she sees one.
 Eldritch Abomination: Spirral.
 Even Evil Has Standards: Hitlerella is outraged by people having to work on Thanksgiving.
 She also doesn't like people using the "R-word".
 So yeah, Hitlerella's sense of ethics is rather... eclectic.
 As has been duly lampshaded.
 Hitlerella: For your information, I got it from a nice old lady in Queens.
 And yes, it was reasonably priced.
 Wonderella: You're gonna blow up Queens with an atom bomb you How the hell do your ethics even stole!
 WORK!?
 Everybody Laughs Ending: Parodied with everyone laughing over Wonderella's double laying dead on the ground.
 Everything's Better with Plushies: Vampire bats make better plushies than plushies.
-Twilight Evil Plan: Jesus Christ has one.
+Twilight Evil Laugh: Jesus Christ has one.
 Exact Words: Not the best direction there, Dr. Shark.
 Eye Beams: But just as an allergic reaction to shellfish.
 Fairytale Wedding Dress: That even had a white version of her tiara.
 Fake Static: "The last time I called her to announce my Manifesto for Simian Domination, Wonderella alleged she was going through a tunnel!"
 Fangirl: Hitlerella with regards to Wonderella Sr. "Fantastic Voyage" Plot: Wonderella talks a tumor into leaving a boy's body.
-Fate Worse than Death: Santa becomes Intellectual Property of Disney... and they never give back.
+Fate Worse Than Death: Santa becomes Intellectual Property of Disney... and they never give back.
 Fetish: A few are brought up.
 Flat Earth Atheist: Dr. Shark, as established here.
 Also lampshaded in the Alt Text here:

 "Like all good comic book scientists, Doctor Shark is willing to ignore massive swaths of his own inexplicable universe."